How Lynyrd Skynyrd Reinvented Southern Rock With Their Debut Album

 The LP essentially laid the foundation for Skynyrd's entire career with staples like "I Ain't the One," "Tuesday's Gone," "Gimme Three Steps," "Simple Man" and the most requested song of all-time, the universally known "Free Bird," making them seem, to many outside observers and new fans, like your classic overnight sensation.

-Not so for high school pals Ronnie Van Zant, Allen Collins and Gary Rossington, though, who had been jamming together in their native Jacksonville, Fla. since as far back as 1964.
-Over the ensuing ten years, the trio would cycle through numerous group names and short-termed band mates on a painfully slow and winding road towards becoming Lynyrd Skynyrd.
+But that wasn't the case for high school pals Ronnie Van Zant, Allen Collins and Gary Rossington, though, who had been jamming together in their native Jacksonville, Fla., since as far back as 1964.
+Over the ensuing 10 years, the trio would cycle through numerous group names and short-termed band mates on a painfully slow and winding road towards becoming Lynyrd Skynyrd.

 But this obviously paid off in the outstanding quality of the tunes that the central Skynyrd trio of Van Zant, Collins and Rossington slaved over for years to eventually impress famed songwriter, performer and producer Al Kooper, who officially "discovered" the band and signed them to his MCA-distributed Sounds of the South label.